rosilenedasilva/online_shoppers_intention_python/README.md

 ## 🔍 Project Overview

-This project analyses user behaviour on an e-commerce website to predict whether a visitor will make a purchase (**Revenue = True/False**).
+This project analyses user behaviour on an e-commerce website to predict whether a visitor will make a purchase (Revenue = True/False).
-The analysis combines exploratory data analysis (EDA) and machine learning to identify patterns and key factors influencing purchasing decisions.
+It combines exploratory data analysis (EDA) and machine learning to identify patterns and key factors influencing purchasing decisions.

 ## 📊 Dataset

-The dataset used is the **Online Shoppers Purchasing Intention Dataset**, which contains session-level data for 12,330 users over a one-year period.
+The dataset contains session-level data for 12,330 users over a one-year period.

-### Key characteristics:
+Key characteristics:

 * 10 numerical and 8 categorical features
 * Each row represents a unique user session
-* Target variable: **Revenue (purchase or not)**
+* Target variable: Revenue (purchase or not)
-* Includes behavioural metrics such as:
+* Includes metrics such as page visits, duration, bounce rate, exit rate, and traffic source

-  * Page visits and duration
-  * Bounce rates and exit rates
-  * Traffic source and visitor type

 ## 🛠 Tech Stack